cedvdb/logger_io/README.md

-Simple logger.
-Does what a logger should do: send your input messages to a series of outputs; and nothing more.
+A Simple logger that does what a logger should do: send your input messages to a series of outputs.

 # Logger io